web-platform-tests/wpt/docs/writing-tests/testharness-api.md

 to the type currently expected.
 This ensures that only the events that are expected occur, in the correct order, and with the correct timing.

-## Single Page Tests ##
+## <a name=single-page-tests></a>Single-Test Pages ##

 Sometimes, particularly when dealing with asynchronous behaviour, having exactly one test per page is desirable, and the overhead of wrapping everything in functions for isolation becomes burdensome.
-For these cases `testharness.js` support "single page tests".
+For these cases `testharness.js` support "single-test pages" (also known as "single page tests").

-In order for a test to be interpreted as a single page test, it should set the `single_test` [setup option](#setup) to `true`.
+In order for a test to be interpreted as a single-test page, it should set the `single_test` [setup option](#setup) to `true`.

 ```html